-Sometimes bossing is motivated by economic reasons, jealousy, the manager feels threatened by the employee.
+Sometimes bossing is motivated by economic reasons, and jealousy, and the manager feels threatened by the employee.
 Bossing can also be stimulated by feelings of hatred because the employee is different from others.
-It may be about performance, competencies, education, beliefs, ethnic origin, colour, sexual orientation, disability, social disability, giftedness or age.
+It may be about performance, competencies, education, beliefs, ethnic origin, color, sexual orientation, disability, social disability, being gifted or age.
 Sometimes the bullying manager can “just” be a power-hungry dictator or someone who otherwise has a problem between the ears.

 Seven types of bossing

-Experts have summarised their knowledge about bullying at work and concluded that there are seven types of bossing:
+Experts have summarized their knowledge about bullying at work and concluded that there are seven types of bossing:

 2 Making the work unpleasant or impossible

-Spreading rumours about a person in order to paint him black and harming his reputation.
+Spreading rumors about a person in order to paint him black and harm his reputation.
 You might want to find out if he is doing it on you alone or on others as well.